Analysis on some infinite modules, inner projection, and applications: Embedded linear syzygies and Applications

 And we know that $X^{(p-1)}$ is still cut by quadrics (i.e. $\textbf{N}_{2,1}$).
 So $\beta_{0,2}(I^{(p-1)})$ is not less than $\codim\,X^{(p-1)}=(r+e)-p+1-r=e-p+1$.
 If we plug-in this inequality to $(\ast)$, we've got the desired bound $\textrm{LB}_{p}$. \end{proof}

-\begin{Remk} This bound is sharp for $p=1$ by complete intersections, $p=e-1$ by next to minimal degree varieties and $p=e$ by minimal degree varieties.
-Note also that the upper bound for $\beta_{0,2}(I_X)$ for a non-degenerate integral subscheme $X\subset \P^{r+e}$ of codimension $e$ is $\frac{e(e+1)}{2}$ and this maximum number can be attained if and only if the variety $X$ is of minimal degree from Corollaries $5.4, 5.8$ in \cite{Z}. \end{Remk}
+\begin{Remk} This bound is sharp for $p=1$ by complete intersections, $p=e-1$ by \textit{del Pezzo} varieties (see Theorem \ref{rigidity} (b)), and $p=e$ by minimal degree varieties.
+Note also that the upper bound for $\beta_{0,2}(I_X)$ for a nondegenerate integral subscheme $X\subset \P^{r+e}$ of codimension $e$ is $\frac{e(e+1)}{2}$ and this maximum number can be attained if and only if the variety $X$ is of minimal degree from Corollaries $5.4, 5.8$ in \cite{Z}. \end{Remk}

-\begin{Remk}{\bf(Degree bound by property $\textbf{N}_{2,p}$)} Recently, A. Alzati and J. Sierra get a bound of quadrics for $\textbf{N}_{2,2}$ as paying attention to the structures of the rational map associated to the linear system of quadrics defining $X$, which coincides with our bound $\textrm{LB}_2$ (\cite{AS}).
+\begin{Remk}{\bf(Degree bound by property $\textbf{N}_{2,p}$)} Recently, A. Alzati and J.C.
+Sierra get a bound of quadrics for $\textbf{N}_{2,2}$ as paying attention to the structures of the rational map associated to the linear system of quadrics defining $X$, which coincides with our bound $\textrm{LB}_2$ (see \cite{AS}).
 They also derive a degree bound in terms of codimension $e$, ${d \choose 2}\le {2e-1\choose e-1}$ whose asymptotic behavior is $2^e/\sqrt[4]{\pi e}$ and describe the equality condition: \textit{this holds if and only if the equality of} $\textrm{LB}_2$ \textit{holds}.
-From this theorem, we have a rigid condition on degree of $X$ in case of $p=2$ as if we get some rigidity when $p=1,e-1$, and $e$ (see Remark \ref{LB_remk} and Theorem \ref{rigidity}).
+From this theorem, in case of $p=2$ we also have a rigid condition on degree of the boundary $X$ as if we get some rigidity when $p=1,e-1$, and $e$ (see Remark \ref{LB_remk} and Theorem \ref{rigidity}).
 Using our inner projection method (\textit{e.g.} Corollary \ref{LB}), we could improve this degree bound a little as follows:

 under the assumption of property $\textbf{N}_{2,p}~(p\ge 2)$ of $X$. \end{Remk}